Introduction

 CSC #3: Data Protection

 Clients accessing the device will authenticate with a password that should be encrypted when sent over the network.
-Therefore it is recommended to use Digest authentication only instead of Basic or Basic & Digest.
+We therefore recommend that you only use Digest authentication instead of Basic or both Basic and Digest.
 This reduces the risk of network sniffers getting hold of the password.

 AXIS OS version | Web interface configuration path |